animate-css/animate.css/README.md

 $('#yourElement').one(animationEnd, doSomething);
 ```

-[View a video tutorial](https://www.youtube.com/watch?v=CBQGl6zokMs) on how to use Animate.css with jQuery here.
+[View a video tutorial](https://www.youtube.com/watch?v=CBQGl6zokMs) on how to use animate.css with jQuery here.

 **Note:** `jQuery.one()` is used when you want to execute the event handler at most _once_.
 More information [here](http://api.jquery.com/one/).

-It's possible to extend jQuery and add a function that does it all for you:
+It is possible to extend jQuery and add a function that does it all for you:

 ```javascript
 $.fn.extend({